News|Articles|June 2, 2026

 Among 93 patients included in the trial, significant differences were noted across various areas, including global health status/QOL, selected functional domains, and symptom scales.
 Conversely, social functioning, dyspnea, insomnia, financial difficulties, and cervical cancer–specific outcomes were similar between the group of patients who received fractionated therapy and the group who received standard treatment.

-Key Efficacy and Quality of Life Outcomes
+Key Efficacy and Quality-of-Life Outcomes

 For the global health status/QOL domain, the standard fractionation group moved from a baseline of 66.9 to 65.7 during treatment, eventually recovering to 79.1.
 The hypofractionation group moved from 65.8 at baseline to 64.6, with a recovery to 74.4 (P = .001).
-Physical functioning also showed resilience; the hypofractionation arm moved from a baseline of 88.0 to 79.0 before recovering to 86.8, which was comparable with the standard arm’s recovery from a baseline of 81.6 to 86.4 (P = .001).
+Physical functioning also showed resilience; the hypofractionation arm moved from a baseline of 88.0 to 79.0 before recovering to 86.8, which was comparable to the standard arm’s recovery from a baseline of 81.6 to 86.4 (P = .001).

 Role functioning scores followed this pattern of decline and subsequent recovery.
-Patients in the hypofractionated arm reported a baseline of 85.0, a mid-treatment dip to 69.4, and a recovery to 81.1; in the standard fractionation arm, the values were 80.8, 69.7, and 82.0, respectively (P = .001).
+Patients in the hypofractionated arm reported a baseline of 85.0, a midtreatment dip to 69.4, and a recovery to 81.1; in the standard fractionation arm, the values were 80.8, 69.7, and 82.0, respectively (P = .001).

 Adverse Event Data and Symptom Scales

-While global outcomes were comparable, the trial tracked specific symptom scales to identify treatment-related toxicities.
+Although global outcomes were comparable, the trial tracked specific symptom scales to identify treatment-related toxicities.
 Significant differences were noted in fatigue, diarrhea, and appetite loss across the treatment timeline (P = .001 for all).

 • Fatigue: Both groups experienced an increase in fatigue during treatment.
-The hypofractionated group moved from a baseline score of 27.9 to 67.4, later improving to 57.0, and the standard fractionation group moved from 29.0 to 67.0, then eventually 57.2.
+The hypofractionated group moved from a baseline score of 27.9 to 67.4, later improving to 57.0, and the standard fractionation group moved from 29.0 to 67.0, then eventually to 57.2.

-• Diarrhea: The hypofractionated group’s score shifted from 86.6 at baseline to 67.7 before recovering to 91.1; the standard fractionated group went from 90.1 to 77.7, then 92.5.
+• Diarrhea: The hypofractionated group’s score shifted from 86.6 at baseline to 67.7 before recovering to 91.1; the standard fractionated group went from 90.1 to 77.7, then to 92.5.

-• Appetite Loss: Scores for the hypofractionated arm moved from 78.8 to 66.6, eventually reaching 83.3; the standard fractionated arm went from 78.2 to 66.6, then 89.7.
+• Appetite loss: Scores for the hypofractionated arm moved from 78.8 to 66.6, eventually reaching 83.3; the standard fractionated arm went from 78.2 to 66.6, then to 89.7.

 Trial Design and Patient Population

-• Standard Fractionation: 50 Gy delivered in 25 fractions (n = 50).
+• Standard fractionation: 50 Gy delivered in 25 fractions (n = 50)

-• Hypofractionation: 37.5 Gy delivered in 15 fractions (n = 43).
+• Hypofractionation: 37.5 Gy delivered in 15 fractions (n = 43)

 Reference